Home

 What is it?

-• I have implemented the entirety of the project, using Unity Engine, C#, and Python for data analysis and visualisation.
+• I have implemented the entirety of the project, using the Unity Engine and C#, with models sourced from the Unity Asset Store.

 Motivation